behlandj/claim_icad_simulation_vs_perfusion/README.md

 ## Contact

-If you have any queries regarding the project, feel free to reach out jonas.behland@charite.de
+If you have any queries regarding the project, feel free to reach out to jonas.behland(at)charite.de

 Your contributions, suggestions, and feedback are most welcome.
 Feel free to open an issue or submit a pull request.